Two journalism students interviewing a member of the public, using a camera and mic

 Facilities

-The new Faculty of Social Sciences building will co-locate many of our departments to promote interdisciplinary excellence in research, learning and teaching and help us to lead the way in addressing important societal challenges.
+Brand new Faculty of Social Sciences building The Wave co-locates many of our departments to promote interdisciplinary excellence in research, learning and teaching and help us to lead the way in addressing important societal challenges.

-The building is set to be complete in 2023, complete with state-of-the-art lecture theatres, broadcast facilities and editing suites.
+Our facilities in The Wave include state-of-the-art lecture theatres, broadcast facilities and editing suites.

 92 per cent of our research is rated as world-leading or internationally excellent